swdevdave/Steam-Mods/README.md

 Well here you go.

 LED Lamps only use only 10 watts.
 Slightly more durable 60 hp vs. basic lamp of 50.
-+1 Beauty, as your colonists enjoy that fact you are being enery conservitive.
 Light color is more of a natual white light RGB 250,250,250.
 Only 3kg vs 4kg
 Way less chance of casuing fire.

 Requires:

 10 steel and 1 component
 400 Research on Electricity tree